 The Board prohibits any form of retaliation against any complainant in the complaint process.
 The Board will ensure that complaints are protected from retaliation.
+In investigating complaints, the confidentiality of the parties involved shall be protected as required by law.
+For any complaint alleging retaliation or unlawful discrimination (such as discriminatory harassment, intimidation, or bullying), the Superintendent or designee shall keep the identity of the complainant, and/or the subject of the complaint if he/she is different from the complainant, confidential when appropriate and as long as the integrity of the complaint process is maintained.
 Participation in the complaint process shall not in any way affect the status, grades, or work assignments of the complainant.
 Any complaint alleging retaliation against a complainant or other participant in the complaint process or anyone who has acted to uncover or report a violation subject to this policy will be investigated.